dipeshnitk/refactoring-to-patterns/src/conditional/composeMethod/README.md

    paintCardText(g);
 }
 ```
-The code in bold is not at the same line of detail as the non-bold code.
+The code in the first few lines if-else statements are not at the same level to the last three lines of code.

 The correct level of code would be: